tobychui/arozos/README.md

 (Yes, it is that simple)

-## Deploy
+## Install from Precompiled Binary

 ### Linux (armv6 / v7, arm64 and amd64)

-*(e.g. Raspberry Pi 4B, Raspberry Pi Zero W, Orange Pi, $5 tiny VPS with Debian)*
+*(e.g. Raspberry Pi 4B, Raspberry Pi Zero W, Orange Pi, $5 tiny VPS on lightsail or ramnode, only tested with Debian based Linux)*

-Install the latest version of Raspberry Pi OS on an SD card and boot it up.
-After initialization done, connect to it via SSH or use the Terminal on the Pi's desktop to enter the following command
+Install the latest version of Raspberry Pi OS / Armbian / Debian on an SD card / boot drive and boot it up.
+After setup and initialization is done, connect to it via SSH or use the Terminal App on your desktop to enter the following command

 ```bash
 wget -O install.sh https://raw.githubusercontent.com/tobychui/arozos/2.0/installer/install.sh && bash install.sh
 ```

 and follow the on-screen instruction to setup your arozos system.
-After installation, depending on the processing power and disk speed of your host,

 If you selected install to systemd service, you can check the status of the service using